nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Find a supplier: `find -s`

 The `find -s` command is used to find a supplier in VendorVault.
-This helps you find suppliers based on keyword search.
+This helps you to search for a supplier based on the supplier name, company, or product.

 Format: `find -s n/NAME com/COMPANY pro/PRODUCT`